vslvslv/test-service/API_INTEGRATION_GUIDE.md

 - Check all required fields are provided
 - Verify unique fields don't have duplicates
 - Ensure field types match schema definition

+### Issue: "Environment does not exist"
+**Cause:** Referenced environment not found
+**Solution:**
+- Create the environment first using POST /api/environments
+- Verify environment name spelling
+- Check environment exists in the Environments section

 ### Issue: "No available entities found"
 **Cause:** All entities are consumed